Shared Appreciation Mortgage Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Shared appreciation mortgages (SAMs) trade lower monthly payments for a share of property appreciation at sale or term end.
 400,000 property appreciating 40% over 25 years = 560,000 value, 160,000 appreciation.
-Lender taking 30% gets 48,000 — the cost of the lower rate.
-Compare this against interest saved to see if SAM wins.
+Lender taking 30% gets 48,000 — the cost of the lower rate, which can be weighed against the interest saved over the same period.

 A worked example